Atlantox/RDBA/README.md

 * Part 4: https://www.youtube.com/watch?v=kz8bgwkfe-k

-Version 2.0 notes:
+Version 2.1 notes:
-* New executable release, now anybody can use the bot
+* Now the names (characters and stads) are most pious with upper case and blank spaces

 Made by Atlantox7: